Brinell hardness test: Test details

 The advantage of the Brinell test over other measurement systems is that the indentation diameters usually range between 2.4mm and 6mm.
 This means that the indentation is unaffected by the grain structure of the metal under test, so Brinell testing is especially useful in testing materials such as rough castings with coarse grains.
-However, measurement of the indentation is normally carried out by a technician using a low-powered microscope, and it can be difficult to judge exactly where an indentation begins and ends.
+However, measurement of the indentation is normally carried out by a technician using a low-powered microscope, a method susceptible to error as it can be difficult to judge exactly where an indentation begins and ends and to align the apparent edge points precisely under a microscope's graticule.
+The difficulty in determining the edge arises because the indenter pushes material laterally, creating a 'lip' or 'piling up' of material at the indentation boundary (in annealed metals the opposite phenomenon occurs: 'sinking in' so that material at the indentation edge is left at a lower level than material a greater distance from the indentation).
 Three experienced technicians could obtain three slightly different readings using the same microscope - and an error of 0.2mm can equal 20 hardness points.
+An example of this pile up is pictured.
+The image also shows the surface lines caused by discontinuous yielding.

+Technical developments

-The problem of operator interpretation errors was overcome in the 1980s in a collaboration between Birmingham University and the British company Foundrax Engineering Products.
-They developed a system which harnessed an optical microscope to a computer and which was able to measure indentations across multiple axes in under a second.
+The automation of Brinell hardness measurement emerged during the late twentieth century as part of a broader effort within industrial metrology to improve measurement repeatability and reduce operator-dependent variation in hardness testing.
+Herrmann, K. (2011).
+"Hardness Testing: Principles and Applications" In the early 1980s a collaboration between the British metrological research and manufacturing company Foundrax Engineering Products and the University of Birmingham resulted in the development of a system consisting of an optical microscope connected to a dedicated computer which was able to measure indentations across multiple axes and calculate a mean value in under a second.
+Operator involvement was limited to positioning the microscope over the indentation.
 Automatic measurement systems are now used in many production environments where accuracy is critical.

-The indenter of a Brinell hardness testing machine in action.